f5devcentral/f5-xc-terraform-examples/workflow-guides/api-security/f5-xc-apisec-on-ce-eks/console.rst

 **STEP 3:**  Add "Amazon EBS CSI driver" add-on to the created EKS cluster and attach the IAM role created in STEP 2 to this add-on.

-**STEP 4:**  Once above command is successful, run below command to obtain kubeconfig.
+**STEP 4:**  Once done, run below command to obtain kubeconfig.
 If you want to use existing EKS, then update name and region in below command.
     ``aws eks update-kubeconfig --name ce-eks-new --region us-west-1``

 **STEP 5:**  Login to your F5 XC console and navigate to “Multi-Cloud Network Connect”, next to “Manage” tab “Site Management” menu and then to “Site Tokens” drop-down.
 Create a new site token and copy the UID.